Using Your Cover

 If you’re able to access free, or reduced cost treatment, through an RHCA, you won’t be able to choose when or where you’re treated (and you may have to wait a long time, depending on the treatment you need).
 You also won’t be able to choose your preferred doctor.

 If you go to a private hospital that isn’t in the HCF network, or public hospital as a private patient, you’ll probably be able to choose your doctor, but you won’t be covered by the Australian government for the cost of your treatment.
 That means you’re likely to have pay extra costs (gap).
+In some instances this can be significant, and depending on the cover chosen, treatment and length of stay could range up to tens or even thousands of dollars.

 You can avoid extra costs if you go to a private hospital in the HCF network